MatCyt/Price_Elasticity/README.md

 ## PROMO VS REGULAR PRICE
 One last thing you can achieve with price data is to calculate regular vs promo price elasticities.
+You can identify products that will:
-So how sales of you product will respond to long term smaller changes in regular price vs deep temporary discounts.
+- benefit from long term smaller decrease in base price sales
-In this data I did not have right data available - so unfortunatelly you will not find here a ready code and output.
+- should have heavy focus on temporary deeper discounts only
+- or are good candidates for potential price increase and dropping of price promotions.

-If you will however find a dataset like this the process if fairly similar to calculating the own price elasticity.
-The main interesting difference is in the insights it could bring.
-You can easily identify products that could benefit more from price discounts vs regular price change or those for which you have actually space to consider increase in base price and dropping the price promotions.
+If you do have (unlike me) a dataset with base and promo price present, this the process if fairly similar to calculating the own price elasticity.

 ## Materials
 Here you can find some links and materials I found usefull along the way: